The Sisterhood of the Traveling Pants (film): Filming

 Principal photography started on May 17, 2004.
 Filming began on the island of Santorini, Greece.
 Filming then continued in Cabo San Lucas, Mexico.

-The film was partially shot in the Kamloops and Ashcroft area in British Columbia, Canada.
-Also at the Zellers Coquitlam centre location.
+The film was partially shot in British Columbia at Kamloops and Ashcroft, along with the Zellers store at Coquitlam Centre in Coquitlam.

 Reception and legacy

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 82% based on 151 reviews, with an average rating of 6.7/10.
-The site's critical consensus reads "With surprisingly touching earnestness, The Sisterhood of The Traveling Pants follows four best friends as they try on adulthood — and though it isn't an easy fit, their journey becomes bearable thanks to the threads they share."
+The site's critical consensus reads "With surprisingly touching earnestness, The Sisterhood of The Traveling Pants follows four best friends as they try on adulthood — and though it isn't an easy fit, their journey becomes bearable thanks to the threads they share".
 Metacritic gives the film a weighted average score of 66 out of 100 based on 34 reviews, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Shondaland mentioned in its review of the film that Bridget's white underwear (seen in the trial scene at the beginning of the film) was iconic.